amitkumarpatra2003/calulater/README.md

-# This is a calulater application
+# This is a calulater Webpage
 <br>
 using html,css,javascript create a responsive calcuter web page